-- 1. Access the playlist bank where the playlist to delete is stored, by pressing F10 from the requested page. - 2.
-Press CLEAR + the F\ key corresponding to the playlist you want to delete.
+- 1. Access the playlist bank where the playlist to delete is stored, by pressing F10 from the requested page. - Press CLEAR+the F_key corresponding to the playlist you want to delete.
+2.

-You will be asked or not to confirm the deletion action, depending on the value defined for the Confirm Deletion setting (in p.3.1 of the Remote Panel Setup menu).
+You will be asked or not to confirm the deletion action, depending on the value defined for the Confirm del clp/plst parameter in the Operational Setup menu of the Remote Panel (p.5.1 F3).
 The empty playlist location remains available.